-We realize there are a number of questions as we begin our fall semester at the Community Arts School.
-As such, we have put together this FAQ page as a way to compliment the other resources we have made available to our CAS community.
+We realize there are a number of questions as we continue arts instruction at the Community Arts School during the 2020-2021 Academic Year.
+We have put together this FAQ page as a way to compliment the other resources we have made available to our CAS community.
 For ease of finding answers to the questions you may have, we have provided some general FAQ’s along with department-specific questions below.

 As always, we encourage you to contact us should you have a question that is not addressed below.

-Yes, everyone on BW's campus or at the Whistle Stop will be required to wear a mask.
-Exceptions will be made for participants who have health conditions that prevent them from wearing a mask.
+Yes, everyone on BW's campus or at the Whistle Stop is required to wear a mask.
+Neck gaitors or similar face coverings are not allowed.

 CAS is making every effort to ensure we are addressing all safety concerns.

-- Over 1,000 hand sanitizer stations have been installed across BW's campus (including the Whistle Stop)
+- More than 1,000 hand sanitizer stations have been installed across BW's campus (including the Whistle Stop)

-- We have limited class capacity to comply with social distancing
+- Limited class capacity to comply with social distancing

-- We have staggered class times to allow for distancing between classes
+- Staggered class times to allow for distancing between classes

-- We have established extensive cleaning protocols for all classrooms, common areas and high touch surfaces in partnership with our custodial company, Aramark
+- Extensive cleaning protocols for all classrooms, common areas and high touch surfaces in partnership with our custodial company, Aramark

-- We have installed plexiglass at interaction points such as office counters
+- Plexiglass barriers at interaction points such as office counters

-- We have remodeled classroom spaces to allow for proper distancing of students during classes
+- Remodeled classroom spaces to allow for proper distancing of students during classes

 - Each individual CAS department has additional safety guidelines specific to their class needs.
 More information specific to the measures guiding all University activity can be found here.